PliegerNicolas/philosophers/README.md

 A 42 school project.
 It's purpose is to teach the student about threads and mutexes (standard version).
 And forks and semaphores (bonus version).

-/!\ If you are a 42 student, do not copy this project as it isn't correct under this form.
-It is currently dependent on the computer's performance.
+/!\ If you are a 42 student, do not copy this project as it isn't correct in it's current form.

 ## Standard version